sinanisler/SiForum/README.md

-# SiForum a WordPress Theme
+# SiForum a WordPress Forum Theme
 **Minimalist Forum** and **Community Theme** made with **WordPress** and **BuddyPress**

 Inspired from Discourse, Disqus and NodeBB.